-SCI605 (Fall or Spring) Evolution, Biodiversity, and Ecology

-Grade level: Junior/Senior

-Length: One Semester

-Credit: 0.50

-Prerequisite: Scientific Inquiries - Biology, Molecular Genetics, or Organisms and

-- Ecosystems or equivalent and Methods in Scientific Inquiry
+SCI605 (Fall or Spring) Evolution, Biodiversity, and Ecology Grade level: Length: Credit: Prerequisite: Junior/Senior One Semester 0.50 Scientific Inquiries - Biology or equivalent and Methods in Scientific Inquiry

 This is a one-semester course that explores the diversity of living organisms and their interactions with each other and the environment.
 Students will investigate the biological species concept, mechanisms of evolution and speciation, causes of extinction, and patterns of biological diversity across geographic space and time.
 They will also study the varied ways that organisms interact with members of their own species, with different species, and with their physical surroundings.
 Some field trips and/or outdoor activities will be included as a part of this course.